 EARLY LIFE CAREER BIOGRAPHY

 Tracy started as a badminton player when she was in 4th grade and a volleyball on her 7th grade.
-She discovered playing tennis at the time, her family friend encouraged her to try and play lawn tennis at their respective local tennis court in her place.
-Afterwards, Trish feels immediately a different kind of suitable energy of full fullness and drive while she played on it.
+She discovered playing tennis at the time; her family friend encouraged her to try and play lawn tennis at their respective local tennis court in her place.
+Afterward, Trish feels a different kind of suitable energy of fullness immediately and drive while playing on it.
 From then on she breathes and lives to choose lawn tennis as her sports career.

 She said on Philtennis interview ” My motivations/inspirations in playing tennis is my mommy, She is my constant motivator and inspiration not only when I’m winning but when I lose a game.
 She keeps on telling me to do my best always no matter what“.

-Llamas achieved Lawn Tennis 2 silver and 1 bronze of “batang pinoy gold qualifying”, and ‘1 bronze ‘batang pinoy national finals’.
+Llamas achieved Lawn Tennis 2 silver and one bronze of “Batang Pinoy gold qualifying,” and ‘1 bronze ‘Batang Pinoy national finals.’
 Strike the iron while is hot; Trish crowned as silver medalist of PALARONG NIR 2017 a qualifying for PALARONG PAMBANSA 2017 NIR REPRESENTATIVE.
 Palarong Pambansa is one of the most prestigious primary and secondary school sports events in the Philippines.

-The treasure of being hardworking, and not a quitter finally, After 4 years career, Tracy humbly shared 61 medals and 49 trophies from the start she played tennis.
+The treasure of being hardworking, and not a quitter finally, After four years career, Tracy humbly shared 61 medals and 49 trophies from the start she played tennis.
 Tracy said ”

 I can say that one of my biggest accomplishments while playing my sport is the friends that I made inside and outside the court.
 The experiences of traveling to different places and share those experiences with them“.

-Trish uncovers to us his 5 secrets to becoming a champion,
+Trish uncovers to us his five secrets to becoming a champion,

 What are top (5) words secrets and pieces of advice to become a champion that you could willing to share to the next Filipino future stars or to other people who wants to start playing lawn tennis?